CodeGrinder123/PaperClip/README.md

 Note: This project is for personal use only.

-For future collaborations of this project, please contact me.
+For collaborations, please contact me.

 A few resources to get you started if this is your first Flutter project: